Cuteife/Methods-of-detecting-outliers/README.md

 # botswana_bank_customer_datasets
-perform data cleaning and detecting of outliers
+Importing of libraries,perform data cleaning and detecting of outliers using z-score, interquantile range and boxplot.